andrewsgardner/AdaptiveNav/README.md

 # AdaptiveNav
-AdaptiveNav is a responsive navigation menu coded with pure CSS.
-This design utilizes media queries to detect the screen size of devices browsing your website.
+AdaptiveNav is a responsive, mobile-first navigation menu for modern web layouts.
+This versatile design uses media queries to detect the screen size of devices browsing your website.
 The menu adapts itself accordingly to present a quality user experience on computers, tablets, and smartphones.

 ## Demo
 Live Demo: http://www.andrewsgardner.com/code/adaptivenav/demo.html